mattermost/docs/source/administration/product-receipe-template.rst

 -----------------------------------------------

 Define the instructions setup instructions.
-The instructions should be detailed and have everything about setting up and configuring the solution.
+The instructions should be detailed and include everything about setting up and configuring the solution.
 Things you might include

 - Installation instructions